alters-mit/magnebot/doc/api/actions/reset_arm.md

 | static |  MagnebotStatic |  | [The static Magnebot data.](../magnebot_static.md) |
 | dynamic |  MagnebotDynamic |  | [The dynamic Magnebot data.](../magnebot_dynamic.md) |

-_Returns:_  Tuple: A list of commands to send to the build to continue the action.
+_Returns:_  A list of commands to send to the build to continue the action.

 #### get_end_commands